 Files to exclude from VCS¶

 There are some files and folders Godot automatically creates.
 You should add them to your VCS ignore:

-.import/: This folder stores all the files it imports automatically based on your source assets and their import flags.
+.godot/imported/stores all the files the engine imports automatically based on your source assets and their import flags.

 *.translation: These files are binary imported translations generated from CSV files.